PoisotLab/SpeciesInteractionNetworks.jl/docs/src/random_networks/randomdraws.md

 !!! abstract

     This page presents an overview of methods to draw from a probabilistic network, and ways to generate structural null models from a binary network under various constraints.
+We present an illustration using plant-pollinator data [Dupont2003Structure](@cite) to show how these functions can be applied to test the significance of network structure.

 ## Drawing from a probabilistic network